 - I have used zucchini noodles instead of regular ones for this recipe.
 As far as I can tell, regular laksa uses wheat noodles, but you could substitute rice or gluten free ones, if you like.

 - I have made my own tofu puffs from scratch, as a lot of store bought ones seem to be less tofu and more unpronounceable ingredients.
 You could use store bought, or simply flash fry the tofu, if you like.

-- You can use whatever vegetables you see fit.
-These sorts of dishes are perfect for a bottom of the fridge arrangement, if you’re not a traditionalist.
+You can use whichever vegetables you see fit.
 The other night I was in a rush and I spooned laksa broth over some steamed potato pieces.
 Can confirm, it is totally inauthentic and totally delicious.

-- I have left the quantities of noodles are tofu as guidelines, because I find soup to filling ratio very subjective.
+I have left the quantities of noodles and tofu as guidelines, because I find soup to filling ratio very subjective.
 Feel free to add more or less.